RustAU/Virtual/README.md

 Rust Australia Virtual Meetup and Kiwis welcome too and any other who can bear the timezone difference

-This repository serves as virtual RSVP tracking and Call for Papers submissions

-[RustAU/Sydney](https://github.com/RustAU/Sydney) repository serves as RSVP in Sydney in person
+[RustAU/Sydney](https://github.com/RustAU/Sydney) repository serves as Sydney meetup tracking.

 Join us in [Discord](https://discord.gg/pW35BNSBeV)